Here are five life lessons that are not taught at school.

 3. Unstuck your mind.
 Meditate.
 Gain perspective.

 It is a characteristic quality of the mind to want to dwell on a subject and not let go.
-Especially if it is something alluring to the senses or the ego, the mind likes to develop all sorts of neurosis and stubbornly keeps thinking of the same things all the time.
+Especially if it is something alluring, the mind likes to develop all sorts of neurosis and stubbornly keeps thinking of the same things all the time.
 This leads to a lot of frustration, lack of imagination and inability to progress.
 It simply wastes a lot of time and energy.
 We need to learn to break through the negative and unproductive thought patterns and thought subjects.

 Learning to control the way we think and the subjects we think about is a great achievement.
 At first, one needs to become aware of the contents and thought procedures of the mind by observing them impartially.
 The ancient Indian Yogis called this practice Antar Mon, which is a 6 stage meditational technique.
 The mental state achieved is called Sakshi Bhava, the consciousness of the witness.